IJSComplexMatter/cddm/doc/autoapi/cddm/core/index.rst

    :returns: * **acorr_data, bg, var** (*acorr_type, ndarray, ndarray*) -- Acorr data, background and variance data.
 See :func:`acorr` for definition
                of acorr_type
              * **acorr_data** (*acorr_type*) -- If `stats` == False

-.. function:: scale_factor(variance, mask=None)

-   Computes the normalization scaling factor from the variance data.

-   You can divide the computed correlation data with this factor to normalize data between (0,1) for correlation mode, or (0,2) for difference mode.

-   :param variance: A variance data (as returned from :func:`.stats`)
-   :type variance: (ndarray, ndarray) or ndarray
-   :param mask: A boolean mask array, if computation was performed on masked data,
-                this applys mask to the variance data.
-   :type mask: ndarray

-   :returns: **scale** -- A scaling factor for normalization
-   :rtype: ndarray

-.. function:: take_data(data, mask)

-   Selects correlation(difference) data at given masked indices.

-   :param data: Data tuple as returned by `ccorr` and `acorr` functions
-   :type data: tuple of ndarrays
-   :param mask: A boolean frame mask array
-   :type mask: ndarray

-   :returns: **out** -- Same data structure as input data, but with all arrays in data masked
-             with the provided mask array.
-   :rtype: tuple

-.. function:: normalize(data, background=None, variance=None, norm=None, mode='corr', scale=False, mask=None, out=None)

-   Normalizes correlation (difference) data.
-Data must be data as returned from ccorr or acorr functions.

-   Except forthe most basic normalization, background and variance data must be provided.
-   Tou can use :func:`stats` to compute background and variance data.

-   :param data: Input data, a length 4 (difference data) or length 5 tuple (correlation data)
-   :type data: tuple of ndarrays
-   :param background: Background (mean) of the frame(s) in k-space
-   :type background: (ndarray, ndarray) or ndarray, optional
-   :param variance: Variance of the frame(s) in k-space
-   :type variance: (ndarray, ndarray) or ndarray, optional
-   :param norm: Normalization type (0:baseline,1:compensation,2:bg subtract,
-                3: compensation + bg subtract).
-Input data must support the chosen normalization, otherwise exception is raised.
-If not given it is chosen based on the input data.
-   :type norm: int, optional
-   :param mode: Representation mode: either "corr" (default) for correlation function,
-                or "diff" for image structure function (image difference).
-   :type mode: str, optional
-   :param scale: If specified, performs scaling so that data is scaled beteween 0 and 1.
-                 This works in connection with variance, which must be provided.
-   :type scale: bool, optional
-   :param mask: An array of bools indicating which k-values should we select.
-If not
-                given, compute at every k-value.
-   :type mask: ndarray, optional
-   :param out: Output array
-   :type out: ndarray, optional

-   :returns: **out** -- Normalized data.
-   :rtype: ndarray